sajbpd2/MrLlamaSCStreamInfo/ProjectD2ErrorsAndFixes.md

 # How to fix mouse not working

-- Open UI.ini with notepad ans set "Minimized" to "1"
+- Open UI.ini with notepad and set "Minimized" to "1"

 # How to Fix c0000005 Error